takdcloose/Bedrock.nvim/README.md

 }
 ```

-Off course, you need to grant access to the model you will use in advance. [doc](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html)
+Off course, you need to grant access to the model you will use in advance. [doc](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) (**By default, it uses Claude 3.7 Sonnet in us-west-2 region**)

 ## Future work